Release of Abdelbaset al-Megrahi

-His prolonged survival, exceeding the approximate three months suggested in August 2009, generated much controversy.
+It would take 33 months for the cancer to kill al-Megrahi, exceeding the approximate three months suggested in August 2009.
+His prolonged survival generated much controversy.
 In Libya, he was released from hospital and later lived at his family's villa.
 His death was announced on 20 May 2012.

 Background

 Pan Am Flight 103 was Pan American World Airways' third daily scheduled transatlantic flight from London's Heathrow Airport to New York's John F. Kennedy International Airport.
 On Wednesday 21 December 1988, the aircraft flying this route—a Boeing 747-121 named Clipper Maid of the Seas—was destroyed by a bomb, killing all 243 passengers and 16 crew members.
 Eleven people in Lockerbie, southern Scotland, were killed as large sections of the plane fell in and around the town, bringing total fatalities to 270.

 After a three-year joint investigation by Dumfries and Galloway Constabulary and the US Federal Bureau of Investigation, Megrahi, a Libyan intelligence officer and the head of security for Libyan Arab Airlines (LAA), and Al Amin Khalifa Fhimah, a station manager for LAA, were indicted for the bombing in November 1991.
 Libya refused to hand them over.
 After UN sanctions prompted negotiations, Libya agreed to bench trial in the Netherlands before a Scottish court.
 The United States was given what the then British ambassador, speaking in a personal capacity in August 2009, characterised as a "clear political and diplomatic understanding" that Megrahi would serve his full sentence in Scotland.

 At the trial at the Scottish Court in the Netherlands, witnesses, two of whom were paid millions of dollars apiece for their testimony, were heard.
 Megrahi was convicted of involvement in the bombing and sentenced to life imprisonment; however, Fhimah had an air-tight alibi and was found not guilty.
 The trial judges recommended that Megrahi should serve at least 20 years before being eligible for parole.
 One witness later recanted.